Forge36/Speed-Run-Sidebar/README.md

 The two-browser approach was choosen as I wanted to play with them.
 I also wasn't aware of a way to send messages or key-presses to the OBS Browser.
 Rather than dig into OBS specific APIs I wanted make something generic.

 It wasn't until after I built the websocket version that I realized that OBS can embed the controller

+It wasn't until I was documenting this readme that I discovered a single page could be made interactive (though not doc) and allow me to update the text with a single page.